• Skip to primary navigation

 • Perfect Pairing

-• Looking for More Cozy Soups and Stews?
+• Get More Cozy Soups and Stews

 While I live in Denver, I was born and raised in Houston and spent my college years in Waco, Texas, so I've made and tried countless chili recipes in my lifetime.
 Of course, being an annoying perfectionist, I‘ve also spent years tinkering and testing different spice combinations for my own recipe, and I’m happy to report I've perfected my Texas chili.